dragosrotaru/ppeforfree/README.md

 ## Usage

-run `npm run start` in the root of the repository.
+run `npm start` in the root of the repository.

 ## Testing